 - Stockpile extra fuel: In addition to stockpiling fuel for boiling water and general cooking, make sure there is enough to cook beans.
 Propane stoves are a good choice for power outages.

 - Consider an outdoor stove: If you have a yard and wood to use as fuel, it might make sense to slow-cook beans over a fire instead of using gas indoors.
 You’ll need a stove, such as these rocket stove designs.

-- Dehydrate beans: You can dehydrated cooked beans.
+- Dehydrate beans: You can dehydrate cooked beans.
 These can then be softened by pouring water over them and letting them sit for 5-15 minutes (the process is called cold-soaking).
 You can also blend dehydrated beans into a flour to add to baked goods.

 8. Stockpile Some “Luxury” Foods

 Most people prep for a “SHTF” or “doomsday” event, so they stockpile the absolute basics.
-But, in reality, most disasters don’t bring about doomsday: They are short-term events which are usually more inconvenient than deadly.
+But, in reality, most disasters don’t bring about doomsday: They are short-term events that are usually more inconvenient than deadly.